 The Heartsaver CPR training is designed to teach basic skills in recognizing and treating life-threatening emergencies such as choking and cardiac arrest.
 Participants will learn to recognize warning signs of heart attacks and strokes in adults and breathing difficulties in children and adults.

-DAVIDSON, N.C. -- Davidson Community Players will hold open auditions for the winter Connie Company production of The Wonderful Wizard of Oz Monday, Nov.
-14, from 4:30 to 6:30 p.m.; or Tuesday, Nov.
-15, from 6 to 8 p.m. at Armour Street Theatre, 307 Armour St., in Davidson.
-Youth ages 8-20 are invited to audition.
-Available roles and character descriptions are available at DavidsonCommunityPlayers.org.
+DAVIDSON, N.C. -- Davidson Community Players will hold open auditions for its winter production of A Streetcar Named Desire Sunday and Monday, Jan.
+8 and 9, at Armour Street Theatre, 307 Armour St., in Davidson.

 Auditionees need to attend only one night, but should plan to arrive at the start of the audition and stay for the entire session.
 Bring a resume or a list of contact information and theatre experience, a recent photo, and a list of conflicts during the rehearsal time frame.
 Rehearsals will begin in January Sundays-Thursdays, 7-9:30 p.m.
 The production will run Feb.
 23-March 12 at Armour Street Theatre.

 DAVIDSON, N.C. -- Registration continues for those interested in joining a tradition that combines enthusiasm for cycling with dedication to community service.